- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Finding the right kind of program for eating disorder recovery can feel like an overwhelming task.
 But receiving the proper care is a crucial step toward ensuring someone can recover from these debilitating and potentially even deadly conditions.

-There are some considerations to keep in mind that may make it easier to choose the best eating disorder treatment center for you.
-Finding the right kind of care can make a big and positive difference on someone’s recovery journey.
+There are some considerations to keep in mind that make it easier to choose the best eating disorder treatment center for you.
+Finding the right kind of care can make a significant and positive difference in someone’s recovery journey.

 Factors to Consider for Eating Disorder Care